Frequently Asked Questions

 • When and how would I be charged for damages?

-As outlined in the Housing Contract, residents are responsible for maintaining the condition of their assigned room and furnishings beyond ordinary wear and tear.
+As outlined in the Housing License, residents are responsible for maintaining the condition of their assigned room and furnishings beyond ordinary wear and tear.
 This responsibility extends to any damages incurred within your room, for which you may be charged.
 To help limit unnecessary charges, we encourage you to complete your Room Condition Forms (RCFs) at the beginning of the year and again upon checkout, ensuring an accurate assessment of any damages.